You are here

 Sexual health psychotherapist Douglas Braun-Harvey bridges sexual and mental health and facilitates organizational change as well as outpatient individual and group therapy for men with out-of-control sexual behavior (OCSB).
 He is a national and International trainer bridging principles of sexual health within drug and alcohol treatment, mental health care, group psychotherapy, HIV prevention and treatment, and child maltreatment.
 In 2013, Doug Braun-Harvey and Al Killen-Harvey combined their individual psychotherapy practices with their international training consultation services to form The Harvey Institute.
 The Harvey Institute is dedicated to helping individuals and organizations integrate sexual health principles and practices to improve personal well-being and rethink their organizational practices.

-Author of Treating Out of Control Sexual Behavior: Rethinking Sex Addiction (2015), Sexual Health in Recovery: professional counselor’s manual (2011) & Sexual Health in Drug and Alcohol Treatment: group facilitator’s manual (2009).
-In 2015 the University of Minnesota Program in Human Sexuality established The Doug Braun-Harvey Fellowship in Compulsive Sexual Behavior as two-year post doctoral training in compulsive and out-of-control sexual behavior.
-Doug is a Licensed Marriage and Family Therapist (MFT), Certified Group Psychotherapist (CGP) and Certified Sex Therapist (AASECT Certified).
-His private practice is in San Diego California.
+Author of Treating Out of Control Sexual Behavior: Rethinking Sex Addiction (2015), Sexual Health in Recovery: Professional Counselor’s Manual (2011) and Sexual Health in Drug and Alcohol Treatment: Group Facilitator’s Manual (2009).
+In 2015 the University of Minnesota Program in Human Sexuality established The Doug Braun-Harvey Fellowship in Compulsive Sexual Behavior as a two-year post doctoral training in compulsive and out-of-control sexual behavior.
+Doug is a licensed marriage and family therapist (LMFT), Certified Group Psychotherapist (CGP) and an AASECT Certified Sex Therapist (CST).
+His private practice is in San Diego, California.

 Doug may be contacted at email@example.com.